grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 ## Tools

-Each lab is likely to have their own methods for collecting and storing metadata, from Excel workbooks, to SQL or Microsoft Access or SQL databases, or even plain text files (e.g., CSV or TSV formats).
+Each lab is likely to have their own methods for collecting and storing metadata, from Excel workbooks, to SQL or Microsoft Access databases, or even plain text files (e.g., CSV or TSV formats).
 Possibly, different formats are used for different types of data.
 At this point, two different tools have been made accessible to help researchers format their data according to the GRDI-AMR OneHealth data standard: